Confronting Food Insecurity through Farmers Markets

 This winter, I have represented Growing Places at the majority of our Fitchburg and Leominster markets and dealt with promoting them.
 Despite free advertising tools like Facebook that help me spread the word, actually getting someone, or a family, to show up at the market on a specific day, during a brief window of time, is quite a task.
 First of all, I’m trying to challenge a general assumption that there is no produce available during the Massachusetts winter.
 While many farmers chose to take the winter off, there are some who employ a few simple technologies to continue growing despite the cold and snow.
 Second, I’m dealing with this issue of convenience, if someone is already shopping at a supermarket or box store for some of their weekly needs, it’s so easy to just grab produce at the same time and avoid making another trip to the farmers market.
 Third, transportation is also an issue for many residents in North Central Mass, meaning that people who may want to come to the market simply can’t because they have no way to get there.
 While I have spent many Saturdays sitting at markets with very low attendance feeling frustrated, I have to remind myself that these are important events for the people who are able to attend.
 Additionally, farmers markets are only part of the solution to food insecurity in this region and implementing more solutions takes time.
 Looking ahead to the last couple months of my service year, my goal is to continue working with Growing Places’ partners to envision system changes and action steps towards making food more accessible for everyone living in this region.

-Tracey is serving as a Regional Collaboration Coordinator at Growing Places for TerraCorps 2018-2019
+Tracey served as a Regional Collaboration Coordinator at Growing Places for TerraCorps 2018-2019